-Please note flights in this region are subject to change and can often be changed last minute, we aim to ensure passengers are transferred direct from Yichang.
-However, it may be necessary to transfer 6 hours by road to Wuhan to board a flight to Shanghai or take a 7-hour bullet train journey to Shanghai.
+Flights in this region are subject to change and can often be changed last minute, we aim to ensure passengers are transferred direct to Shanghai.
+However, it may be necessary transfer 6 hours by road to Wuhan and fly from there to Shanghai.